The Standard Model as an Effective Field Theory: Basics of EFT

 In matching calculations, divergences can be dropped as the UV divergences in each theory are canceled by UV counterterms, and the IR divergences in the full theory and the EFT coincide by definition.
 If such divergences are retained in the calculation, they must be regulated.
 Any physical conclusion is independent of a regulator choice, in the limit the regulator is taken to infinity.\footnote{For a recent discussion on this point in more detail see Ref.\cite{tHooft:2007hyi}.} Nevertheless, the ease of obtaining physical conclusions, and performing loop calculations depends on the regulator choice.
 The discussions in the previous sections were made using DR. Using a dimensionless regulator is now standard in most EFT studies, and can be essential in EFT studies of the Higgs boson.
 The reason for this is that the SM is classically scaleless in the limit $v \rightarrow 0$ ($m_h \rightarrow 0$ as a result) and a dimensionful regulator explicitly breaks this (anomalous) symmetry by introducing a dimensionful cut off scale.

 It took decades for the benefits of DR to be fully appreciated in the EFT community.
 This was due to some history and some misunderstanding.
-The history is due to the key initial ideas of the RG emerging into broad use\footnote{A precursor of these ideas were presented by Stuckelberg and Petermann in a prescient work \cite{Stueckelberg:1953dz}.} following the pioneering condensed matter studies of Kadanoff \cite{Kadanoff:1966wm}, Wilson \cite{Wilson:1971bg,Wilson:1971dh} and Wilson and Fisher \cite{Wilson:1971dc}.
+The history is due to the key initial ideas of the RG emerging into broad use\footnote{A precursor of these ideas were presented by St\"uckelberg and Petermann in a prescient work \cite{Stueckelberg:1953dz}.} following the pioneering condensed matter studies of Kadanoff \cite{Kadanoff:1966wm}, Wilson \cite{Wilson:1971bg,Wilson:1971dh} and Wilson and Fisher \cite{Wilson:1971dc}.
 The partition function in the early cases studied using the RG was constructed out of a reduced number of degrees of freedom by integrating out a series of high energy modes as \bea Z = \int^{\Lambda_1} \mathcal{D} \, \phi^1_i \, e^{- S_1(\phi^2_i)} = \int^{\Lambda_2} \mathcal{D} \, \phi^2_i \, e^{- S_2(\phi^2_i)} \cdots = \int^{\Lambda_n} \mathcal{D} \, \phi^n_i \, e^{- S_n(\phi^n_i)}, \eea where $\Lambda^n > \Lambda^{n-1}$.
 At each step in integrating out a momentum shell, the action is matched by fixing its parameters and redefining the fields, to reproduce the low energy physics of the action with the higher energy modes removed.
 The differential version of this procedure gives the RG Equations which are local and analytic, as can be understood from the general arguments of the previous sections.
 That the initial applications \cite{Kadanoff:1966wm,Wilson:1971bg,Wilson:1971dh} of the RG was formulated with a dimensionful regulator makes perfect sense as the modes integrated out were discretizing physically separated spin configurations, with a corresponding dimensionful Fourier transformed momentum.
 The misunderstanding that slowed the adoption of DR was the perception that as it integrates over all momenta, it does not faithfully limit the EFT to momenta where it is defined, introducing an inconsistency.
 This is incorrect, as discussed in Section \ref{basics}.

 A key step forward in the development of EFTs was the realization that such a dimensionful regularization is not necessary, and best avoided.
 The main reasons for this are that such regulators make power counting suspect, and calculations technically challenging.
+For example, the method of regions approach in the previous section relies on using dimensional regularization and the fact that scaleless integrals vanish when using this regulator.